Regenesis

 What just happened?

-2.45 million joules per kilogram, stored quietly as latent heat inside each gram of vapor.
+The water, evaporating, carried with it a hidden payload i.e., 2.45 million joules per kilogram of energy, as latent heat inside each gram of vapor.
 It didn’t disappear.
-It traveled — invisible, unmeasured, underestimated —
+It traveled (invisible, unmeasured, underestimated) until it condensed again, releasing all its energy instantly, locally, and often unpredictably.

 This isn't an analogy for the climate system.